getzola/zola/docs/content/documentation/content/shortcodes.md

 </blockquote>
 ```

-We could use it in our markup file like so:
+We could use it in our Markdown file like so:

 ```md
 As someone said: